PantherXOS/wiki.pantherx.org/DBeaver.md

 ## Installation

-DBeaver is not yet available on PantherX but you can install it anyway, using Flatpak.
+DBeaver is available on Flatpak.

 If you don't have Flatpak, simply run: